Where we are

-Great Pond Mountain Conservation Trust is a charitable nonprofit organization founded in 1993 to conserve land, water and wildlife habitat for the communities of northwestern Hancock County.
-Our goal is to protect our legacy of:
+GPMCT was founded in 1993 to conserve land, water and wildlife habitat for the communities of northwestern Hancock County.
+Our goal is to protect:

-The original vision of the founders was to conserve for future generations the vast, undeveloped area on and around Orland’s beloved Great Pond Mountain.
-Our acquisition of the 4,300-acre Great Pond Mountain Wildlands in June, 2005 was a major step in that direction.
+The vision of the founders was to conserve the large, undeveloped area on and around Orland’s Great Pond Mountain.
+Our acquisition of the original 4200 acres of the Wildlands in 2005 has since grown to over 5000 acres.

-GPMCT also currently owns two small properties in Bucksport and holds conservation easements on significant properties in Orland and Dedham (Lucerne).
+GPMCT also owns the Joost Family Preserve on Verona Island and the Old Chapman Farm in Bucksport, and holds conservation easements on significant properties in Orland and Dedham (Lucerne).

-Besides conserving land via purchase and conservation easement, GPMCT works with local partners to sponsor year-round educational and recreational events on the Wildlands property and at other area locations.
-Events range from lectures to hikes, trail work days, our annual Christmas Greens Gathering and more.
+Besides conserving land via purchase and conservation easement, GPMCT works with local partners to sponsor year-round educational and recreational events in the Wildlands and at other area locations.
+Events range from lectures to hikes, trail work days, Forestry for the Birds workshops, our annual trail races and more.

-GPMCT is governed by a 12-15 member volunteer board of directors, and currently has a part-time executive director, Wildlands steward and membership coordinator, with offices on Lower Main Street in Bucksport.
-The Board of Directors meets on second Mondays; many volunteer committees also meet regularly.
-Annual meeting is held each July.
-A membership organization, GPMCT has about 55 active volunteers and ~450 members from all over the US.
-Many are residents of northwest Hancock County and nearby towns such as Castine, Ellsworth, Belfast and Bangor.
-They include year-round local and summer residents who care about quality of life, special places and recreational traditions in this special part of Maine.
+GPMCT is governed by a volunteer board of directors, and has a staff including an executive director, land steward, and membership coordinator.
+GPMCT has 100+ active volunteers and ~500 members from nearby towns, including many summer residents, who care about quality of life, special places and recreational traditions in this special part of Maine.